top of page

 See our Useful Links tab (below) for contact details and see our

-'Support Closer to Home' leaflet / our poster here
+'Support Closer to Home' leaflet and our poster.

 The experiences of people living with cancer are at the heart of shaping this project.
-If you would like to share your story – either as someone living with cancer or a family member, please get in touch.
-You can email the project team at ICJPowys@powys.gov.uk or
+If you would like to share your story – either as someone living with cancer or a family member or care - please get in touch by emailing the project team at ICJPowys@powys.gov.uk

 Our ICJ documents